matuzo/HTMHell/hell/adventcalendar/2025/8/index.md

 The web is the only platform where sites that were written years ago can still work fine today.
 This isn't to say that things never get removed though, they do, and probably more often than you realize.
 Remember AppCache, WebSQL, module import assertions, or special rules that apply to the font-size of `<h1>` elements when nested inside certain elements?

 This is both a blessing and a curse.
-The fact that so much of the languages we use are so forgiving and time-enduring made the web what it is today.
-A welcoming platform that doesn't take so much effort to get used to, and kind of just works.
+The fact that so much of the languages we use are so forgiving and time-enduring made the web what it is today: a welcoming platform that doesn't take so much effort to get used to, and kind of just works.
 But, this also means that old features and bad practices can linger on for a long time and, if they're used by many sites and users, can't really ever be removed.